-The tone of voice is how the brand’s voice changes depending on the situation.
+The tone of voice is how a brand’s voice changes depending on the situation.
 If you join a company’s email newsletter list, the tone of the email you receive will be happy and welcoming.
 But, if you call that company’s customer service department with a problem, the tone might be serious and reassuring.

-Similar to the examples above, tone of voice is also important for brand consistency in your website’s live chat feature, your email communications, and your social media accounts.
+Tone of voice is also important for brand consistency in your website’s live chat feature, your email communications, and your social media accounts.
 If you haven’t already, consider utilizing these tools in your marketing strategy.
 We’re always here to help if you have any questions along the way.

 To help frame this tone of voice discussion, we will be factoring in Nielsen Norman Group’s Four Dimensions of Tone of Voice.
-Nielsen Norman Group’s research cites that “The tone of any piece of content can be analyzed along 4 dimensions: humor, formality, respectfulness, and enthusiasm.”
+Nielsen Norman Group’s research cites that, “The tone of any piece of content can be analyzed along 4 dimensions: humor, formality, respectfulness, and enthusiasm.”

 To further specify the nuances within these dimensions, we’ll be exploring the polar opposites of each dimension.
 For example, on the opposite ends of the “humor” dimension, we’ll center the discussion around “funny vs. serious”.